Woman looks ahead

 Course Name

-A comprehensive analysis of the laws and regulations that impact human resource management.
-This course focuses on equal employment opportunities, affirmative action, health and safety, the privacy of information, and methods of liability prevention in employment matters.
-Integrated into the coursework are ethical considerations related to HR, including employer use of power, organizational business practices, and safety concerns.
+A comprehensive analysis of the laws and regulations, both federal and state, that impact human resources management.
+The course emphasizes equal employment opportunity affirmative action, health and safety, privacy of information and methods of liability prevention in employment matters.
+Integrated into the course are aspects of ethical considerations as related to Human Resources Management, including employer use of power, organizational business practices, and safety concerns.

-This course compares and evaluates human resource planning, organizing, directing, and monitoring.
-You’ll examine critical HR processes, including recruiting, selecting, placing, and integrating individuals within organizations.
-Emphasis will be on the selection process (testing and assessment of skills and traits that influence work performance), employee integration (employee development and career planning), outsourcing, and critical aspects of performance management.
+A comparison and evaluation of planning, organizing, directing and monitoring of human resources planning processes, including recruiting, selecting, placing and integrating individuals within organizations.
+A key aspect of the course is the selection process (testing and assessment of skills and traits that influence work performance), employee orientation and integration (employee development and career planning), and aspects of performance management.
+The course also covers current trends in employee outsourcing.

 Learning Outcomes